zerynth/docs-v3/docs/reference/index.md

 ## Hardware

-Zerynth provides IoT hardware as ready to use [development boards](../hardware/index.md) with [expansions](../hardware/index.md/#modular-expansion-system), industrial grade units like the [4ZeroBox](../hardware/4ZeroBox.md) or even [IoT modules](TODO/link-to-iot-module) for developing Zerynth based IoT products from scratch.
+Zerynth provides IoT hardware as ready to use [development boards](../hardware/index.md) with [expansions](../hardware/index.md/#modular-expansion-system), industrial grade units like the [4ZeroBox](../hardware/4ZeroBox.md) for developing Zerynth based IoT products from scratch.

 ## Firmware